-The determination of what is realty and what is personalty is critical to determine just compensation and relocation benefits and eliminate duplicate payments.
+The determination of what is realty and what is personalty is critical to determine Just Compensation and relocation benefits and eliminate duplicate payments.
 The determination of realty/personalty items is part of the appraisal process.
-The appraisal report must specifically itemize items of personalty and items of real estate that are in the portion of the parcel acquired.

-On site meetings between the appraiser, property owner, reviewer and relocation staff may be necessary in some cases.
-There may be items on the appraised property for which a question arises as to status as either real property or personal property.
+The appraisal report must specifically itemize items of personalty and items of realty that are in the portion of the parcel acquired.
+On site meetings between the Appraiser, property owner, reviewer and relocation staff may be necessary in some cases.
+There may be items on the appraised property for which a question arises as to status as either realty or personalty.
 The MaineDOT project Review Appraiser should be consulted for specific instructions about these items.

-Scopes of work for appraisal assignments must include the requirement that the appraiser differentiate between items of real estate and personal property, if any, list each in the appraisal report and specify ownership.
+Scopes of work for appraisal assignments must include the requirement that the Appraiser differentiate between items of realty and personalty, if any, list each in the appraisal report and specify ownership.